•

 Nlink:

-India is likely to receive below-normal rainfall between June and September, the main monsoon months, as the El Niño evolves with the warming of the Central and East Pacific Ocean, according to private forecaster Skymet Weather Services Pvt.
+New Delhi: India is likely to receive below-normal rainfall between June and September, the main monsoon months, as the El Niño evolves with the warming of the Central and East Pacific Ocean, according to private forecaster Skymet Weather Services Pvt.
 Ltd.

 El Niño, a weather phenomenon that occurs when the Pacific Ocean heats up abnormally, is usually associated with deficient rainfall in India where farming is heavily dependent on the June-September monsoon.